-The Challenge Course Site Manager position is a mid-level instructional position, providing familiarity with Outward Bound policies, procedures, and educational framework.
-This individual is responsible for maintaining consistency among Insight programs, risk management oversight at the challenge course site and upholding our high quality of programs.
-The ideal candidate will be competent in facilitation and working with a variety of group types and ages.
-Insight Programs are full-day leadership experiences designed for students in grades 6-12 and adults.
-The Insight Programs at Outward Bound California include ropes course, ground games, and initiatives to groups of participants (i.e., schools, community organizations, companies, etc.) The Challenge Course Site Manager reports to the Insight Program Manager.
+The Challenge Course Site Manager is responsible for overseeing risk management at the Challenge Course site and upholding consistent, high quality programs.
+The ideal candidate will be competent in facilitation, mentoring staff and working with a variety of group types and ages.
+The Challenge Course Site Manager is a mid-level position that reports to the Program Manager.

 Who We Are

 Outward Bound California (OBCA) is a non-profit that uses challenging experiences in outdoor settings to create social-emotional learning opportunities for our students.
 At the Challenge Course, we offer 1-day experiences for students aged 12+, including adults.
 We serve a variety of participant groups including schools, community organizations, and companies.
 To learn more about our course elements, check out the video tour.
 OBCA is deeply committed to increasing access for students and schools that have traditionally been excluded from outdoor spaces.
 We do this through our 40+ community partnerships and offer partial or full scholarships to over 2/3 of our students.